a-barinov/liteqube/README.md

 # Liteqube puts Qubes OS on a diet

+Copyright (C) 2017-2023  Alex Barinov

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see [here](https://www.gnu.org/licenses/).

+***Please note I currently do not have time to maintain Liteqube, it is not updated to support Qubes 4.2.***

 Liteqube was created in 2017 to run Qubes on a rather low-spec GPD Win 2 (Core m3-7Y30, 8Mb RAM).
 Taking 2Gb of RAM to run dom0 and fully torified set of services, it allowed me to use a device with 8MB of RAM quite comfortably.

 5 years further down the road, Liteqube grew wider but not fatter and still pursues the original goals: